s-kella/library_parsing/README.md

 # library_parsing

 Download books from the online-library [tululu.org](https://tululu.org/).
-Download text of the book, cover and create file with descriptions of the all downloaded books (title, author, img url, genres, comments from tululu.org)
+Download the text of the book, and cover, and create a file with descriptions of the all downloaded books (title, author, genres, comments from tululu.org)

 ### How to install: